-Labs: Lab exercises using the R software will be carried out approximately once per week in place of a formal lecture.
-These lab exercises will be submitted via Carmen quizzes.
+Labs: Lab exercises using the R software will be carried out approximately once per week.
+These lab exercises will be submitted via Carmen.

-Exams: There will be two in-class midterms exams and a final exam.
+Exams: There will be two midterms exams and a final exam.
 Statistical tables and formula sheets will be provided as needed.
-Please note the dates of all exams as at the end of the syllabus.
+Please note the dates of all exams as given in the syllabus (below).

-Makeup exams: If you absolutely need a makeup exam and have a valid excuse (e.g. doctor's excuse), please see your instructor for the necessary arrangements.
+Makeup exams: If you absolutely need a makeup exam AND HAVE A VALID EXCUSE, please see your instructor for the necessary arrangements.
 However, you must notify the instructor as soon as possible about such a situation.
 A make-up exam should be taken within a week of the missed exam.
 Exceptions to this policy will be permitted on a case-by-case basis and only in extreme situations.